Pumpkin Cheesecake Recipe From the Cheesecake Factory

 - Get 2-3 pumpkins or similar squash.
 You'll need to eyeball the sizes of them to gauge whether they'd make enough puree for the required amount in this recipe.
 I used two baby bear pumpkins and one butternut squash (both pictured below).

-- Chop them up and remove and scrap off all the seeds.
+- Chop them up and scrape off all the seeds.

 - Dry roast the pieces on a baking tray at 350 F for 30-40 minutes until soft.
 Set aside and let these cool.